 One of the conversations that surfaced quickly within the Deaf and interpreter community centered on the qualifications needed for broadcast media work.
 During September to October 2020, a pilot group of eight interpreters (four Deaf and four Hearing) participated in 24 hours of training, including working at a mock emergency training hosted by the Calgary Emergency Management Agency (CEMA).
 While this training focused on emergency broadcasts, there was no training for a global pandemic included.
 This type of training was not available to others across the country; however, within the pool of interpreters interviewed for this study, six had experience with interpreting media broadcasts for emergencies such as hurricanes on the Eastern coast of Canada, ice storms in Quebec, as well as non-emergency broadcast such as election debates at the provincial and federal government levels.
 The variation of interpreter skills that became visible in the televised broadcast led some Deaf communities to express a desire for only certified Hearing interpreters.
 One local Deaf leader from Manitoba conducted a survey of 100 Deaf Canadians, seeking input on the preference of Deaf or Hearing interpreters for these media contexts (Bomak, 2020).
 The results showed a divided Deaf community; 50% loved seeing Deaf people represented by Deaf interpreters if the interpreters were well-trained.
-The other half of participants believed that the Deaf interpreters lagged too far behind the speaker and that they were simply mirroring the co-interpreter (personal communication, R. Bomak, May 23, 2021).
+The other half of participants believed that the Deaf interpreter (personal communication, R. Bomak, May 23, 2021).
 This issue of gatekeeping by interpreters, whether individuals or interpreters who have companies providing interpreting services, was a significant theme amongst the participants in this study.
 In the words of an interpreter team (Deaf and Hearing):